umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Canvas-Designer.md

 *Alias*: radius

-This editor is used for edit element border radius.
+This editor is used for editing element border radius.

 *Parameters*: